+More examples at Neatorama.

 UPDATE: Dmitriy T.C. sent me this trailer for a movie called Exporting Raymond, about making a Russian version of Everybody Loves Raymond.
-It’s along the same theme and looks quite good:Lisa Wade, PhD is a professor at Occidental College.
+It’s along the same theme and looks quite good:Lisa Wade, PhD is an Associate Professor at Tulane University.
 She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
-You can follow her on Twitter, Facebook, and Instagram.
+You can follow her on Twitter and Instagram.